Autopsy: Man killed by officer was shot in back

 Updated December 24, 2008 8:36 a.m.
 EST

 Fayetteville, N.C. — Members of Fayetteville's black community expressed anger Friday upon learning that a man who was killed last month by a police officer had been shot in the back.

 Officer Michael Yount shot Kenmara Alvona Davis, 26, near Post Avenue and Hawkins Road while responding to reports of shots fired Nov.
 27. Davis was pronounced dead at Cape Fear Valley Medical Center.

-An autopsy report released Thursday determined Davis had been shot once in the lower back, which backed witnesses' statements that Davis was running from Yount when he was shot.
+An released Thursday determined Davis had been shot once in the lower back, which backed witnesses' statements that Davis was running from Yount when he was shot.

 "It's almost the worst news that could have come back," said Myron Pitts, a columnist with the Fayetteville Observer newspaper and the brother of former Fayetteville Mayor Marshall Pitts.

 Myron Pitts said he's concerned that the shooting could spark a protest in Fayetteville's black community.

 "The legal side of it might even clear Officer Yount, but the perception is it just looks bad in this African-American community – that an officer shot this young African-American in the back," he said.